janet-lang/janet/doc/Peg.md

 (which characters are escaped?) and under-powered (don't parse HTML with regex!).

-PEGs, or Parsing Expression Grammars, are another formalism for recognizing languages that are easier to write as a custom parser and more powerful than regular expressions.
+PEGs, or Parsing Expression Grammars, are another formalism for recognizing languages that are easier to write than a custom parser and more powerful than regular expressions.
 They also can produce grammars that are easily understandable and fast.
 PEGs can also be compiled to a bytecode format that can be reused.
 Janet offers the `peg` module for writing and evaluating PEGs.

 Janet's `peg` module borrows syntax and ideas from both LPeg and REBOL/Red parse module.
+Janet has no built in regex module because PEGs offer a superset of regex's functionality.

 Below is a simple example for checking if a string is a valid IP address.
 Notice how the grammar is descriptive enough that you can read it even if you don't know the peg